qmk/qmk_firmware/docs/feature_mouse_keys.md

 ### `MOUSEKEY_WHEEL_TIME_TO_MAX`

 How long you want to hold down a scroll key for until `MOUSEKEY_WHEEL_MAX_SPEED` is reached.
-This controls how quickling your scrolling will accelerate.
+This controls how quickly your scrolling will accelerate.